- Youth Outreach Materials

 A: No, it can't be replaced.
 In limited situations, a part may be replaced, but only with prior review and approval by MDH.
 MDH will provide an approval letter.
 However, the Minnesota-specific aspects of the MDH training must be delivered to employees.

-Q: If a hotel owner, operator or manager does not have contact with guests, are they required to take the training?
+Q: If a hotel, motel or short-term rental owner, operator or manager does not have contact with guests, are they required to take the training?

 A: Yes, they are still required to take the training.
 The exemptions in the laws for employees who do not have contact with guests do not apply to owners, operators and managers.